 Prior to the peer review, Department staff will determine if an application has met the absolute priority and is eligible for peer review.
 An application that has not met the absolute priority will not be considered for funding and may not be reviewed.
-Department staff will assign competitive preference priority points to applications meeting one or more of the competitive preference priorities, up to a total of 10 points.
+Department staff will assign competitive preference priority points to applications meeting the competitive preference priorities, up to a total of 5 points.

-PROTECTION OF HUMAN SUBJECTS IN RESEARCH.
+• PROTECTION OF HUMAN SUBJECTS IN RESEARCH.